AntCMS-org/AntCMS/src/Content/index.md

 - `siteInfo:`
   - `siteTitle: AntCMS` - This configuration sets the title of your AntCMS website.
-- `forceHTTPS: true` - Set to 'true' by default, enables HTTPs redirection.
+- `forceHttps: true` - Set to 'true' by default, enables HTTPs redirection.
 - `activeTheme: Default` - Sets what theme AntCMS should use. should match the folder name of the theme you want to use.
 - `cacheMode: auto` - Allows AntCMS to auto-detect if it should use APCu or the file system for it's cache.
 Also accepts 'none', 'apcu', and 'filesystem'.
 - `debug: true`- Enabled or disables debug mode.
-- `baseURL: antcms.example.com/` - Used to set the baseURL for your AntCMS instance, without the protocol.
+- `baseUrl: antcms.example.com/` - Used to set the baseUrl for your AntCMS instance, without the protocol.
 This will be automatically generated for you, but can be changed if needed.

 #### Options in `Config/Pages.yaml`